 How the campership application process works

-- If you wish to apply for a campership, simply complete and send in the application via the link below by the campership deadline.
+- If you wish to apply for a campership, simply complete the ONLINE APPLICATION by the campership deadline.

 - Incomplete applications will not be reviewed or considered.

 - PLEASE do not call about the status of your application.
 We will contact you directly for any missing information and/or let you know when award decisions have been made.